 There are banners depicting 13 different Stanley Cups hanging from the rafters, though the franchise hasn’t raised a new championship banner since 1967.
 Since the Los Angeles Kings entered the National Hockey League, the Kings have won one Cup, the Leafs none.

-There is one “BON JOVI” banner hanging from the banner.
+There is one “BON JOVI” banner hanging.
 Should Bon Jovi return for another memorable run, perhaps he will be able to equal the legacy of the Toronto Raptors, who are represented with banners commemorating the 2007 Atlantic Division title and their 1995-96 inaugural season.

 Lead photo courtesy of Bruce Bennett / Getty Images Sport